djhworld/gmail-mailer/README.md

 ## Usage
 ### Creating a message
-    message = GmailMailer::Message.new("to", "from", "Hello Subject", "Hello Body")
+    message = GmailMailer::Message.new("to", "Hello Subject", "Hello Body")

 ### Adding attachments
 **NOTE:** Only single attachments work at the current moment in time